 The SRO Program is not a response to increased crime, drugs, or violence in the schools.
 It is a program designed to help maintain the excellent standards of education and safety already in place.

-Focus on Safety is designed to address the kinds of issues, pressures and challenges that students face on a daily basis.
-Over 9 weeks, students learn about building self-esteem, internet safety, weapons safety and drug and gang resistance.
+Focus on Safety is designed to address the kinds of issues, pressures, and challenges that students face daily.
+Over 9 weeks, students learn about building self-esteem, internet safety, weapons safety, and drug and gang resistance.

 Prevention & Positive Environment Reinforcement